How Do Booleans Control Program Behavior?

 Console.WriteLine("Enter command:");

-When your program seems frozen, check your loops: does something inside change state?
+When your program seems frozen, check your loops: Does something inside change the variables in the condition?
 Can the condition become false?

 while (running)